Thinking of getting married at St Thomas’?

 If you don’t meet any of the criteria above, it may still be possible for you to get married at St Thomas’.
 Please talk to the vicar about the options open to you.

 How do I book?

-Come along to one of our Sunday services and have a chat to the vicar after the service.
+Come along to one of our Sunday services and have a chat to the vicar after the service, when you will receive further information and an application form.
 Complete the marriage application form clearly and fully and return it to us, please check for correct spelling of names etc as the information you provide will be used to complete the marriage register – the legal document recording your wedding.
-Along with the application form please bring a £70 deposit to confirm your booking.
+Along with the application form please bring a £100 deposit to confirm your booking.
 This is a non-returnable deposit, but will be deducted from the balance of your total fee.
 Please also bring proof of your identity and nationality – ideally a current passport.